sabbiu/sabbiushah.com.np/content/blog/all-about-neural-network.md

 After repeating the updation process, the model converges, then we use the obtained parameters to predict the label of data using forward propagation.
 The obtained output from forward propagation is $A^{[2]}$.
 If $A^{[2]} > 0.5$, then we label this data as positive.

-## Neural Network with L hidden layer
+## Neural Network with L-1 hidden layer

 ![NN with multiple hidden layer](/img/nn-multiple.png)